When the Government Balances the Market Game

 2/3/20254 min read

-When the Government Picks Up the Whistle: Balancing the Market Game (Part 1)
+When The Government Intervenes: Balancing the Market Game

 Think of the government as the organiser of a massive school fair.
 To pull off a great event - from fixing broken rides to sprucing up the food stalls - they need cash.
 That’s where raising revenue comes in.
 Taxes aren’t just an annoying extra on your pay check; they’re the funds that pay for everything the government does from tackling market failures (when the market just isn’t fair) to redistributing wealth so that everyone gets a slice of the cake.
 For example, debates on energy bills in the UK often remind us that these tax revenues help keep the lights on - both literally and figuratively!